Waste Generation Statistics in Ireland

 Supplementary Waste Disposal Facilities

-Utilizing local public disposal facilities is an excellent method for reducing kerbside bin volume and collection charges.
-If the location of the nearest facility is unknown, guidance can be obtained from local authorities or Gov.ie.
-Five primary types of facilities are available:
+Utilising local public disposal facilities effectively reduces kerbside bin volume and collection charges.
+Guidance for locating nearest facilities comes from local authorities or Gov.ie.
+Five primary facility types exist:

 Bring Banks

-These are unstaffed, accessible collection points intended for a limited range of recyclable materials, such as glass bottles, food cans, and unwanted textiles.
-They are typically situated in public areas and are free to use.
+Unstaffed, accessible collection points for a limited range of recyclables, including glass bottles, food cans, and unwanted textiles.
+Typically situated in public areas and free to use.

 Civic Amenity Sites

-Civic Amenity Sites accept a wider variety of waste than bring banks, including waste oil, cardboard, plastics, DIY debris, and bulky items.
-These sites are staffed to provide disposal guidance but operate under set opening hours.
+Accept wider waste varieties than bring banks, including waste oil, cardboard, plastics, DIY debris, and bulky items.
+Staffed sites operate under set opening hours providing disposal guidance.

 Recycling Centres

-These staffed centres also operate during set hours and generally accept a smaller variety of materials than Civic Amenity Sites, often excluding bulky items such as furniture or large appliances.
+Staffed centres operating during set hours, generally accepting smaller material varieties than Civic Amenity Sites, often excluding bulky items like furniture or large appliances.
+See our recycling centre guide for more information.

 WEEE Centres (Waste from Electrical and Electronic Equipment)

-WEEE centres specialise in the processing and recycling of electrical and electronic items.
-Correct disposal is crucial as many contain substances that are highly damaging to the environment if improperly discarded.
+Specialise in processing and recycling electrical and electronic items.
+Correct disposal is crucial as many contain highly damaging environmental substances if improperly discarded.
+Accepted products include:

 - Batteries (all types)